OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-25.md

 “‘If any of your fellow Israelites become poor and are unable to support themselves among you, assist them as you would a foreigner and guest, so they can continue to live among you.

 ## Leviticus 25:36
-Do not take interest or any profit from them, but fear your God, so that they may continue to live among you.
+Do not charge them interest or seek profit from them, but fear your God, so that they may continue to live among you.

 ## Leviticus 25:37
-You must not lend them money at interest or sell them food at a profit.
+You must not lend them money with interest or sell them food for profit.

 ## Leviticus 25:38
 I am the Lord your God, who brought you out of the land of Egypt to give you the land of Canaan and to be your God.

 ## Leviticus 25:39
-“‘If any of your fellow Israelites become poor and sell themselves to you, do not make them work as slaves.
+“‘If any of your fellow Israelites become poor and sell themselves to you, do not treat them as slaves.

 ## Leviticus 25:40
-They are to be treated as hired workers or temporary residents among you; they are to work for you until the Year of Jubilee.
+They are to be regarded as hired workers or temporary residents among you; they are to work for you until the Year of Jubilee.

 ## Leviticus 25:41
 Then they and their children are to be released, and they will return to their own clans and to the property of their ancestors.